-- 1. The questions in the interview cover the following topics: routine monitoring of consumers with medical issues, medications and behavior plans; coordination of medical and mental health care for consumers; circumstances under which actions are initiated for medical or behavior issues; clinical supports to assist service coordinators; improved access to preventive health care resources; role in the Risk Management Assessment and Planning Committee and special incident reports (SIR). - The monitoring team received information from the Clinical Nurse Manager who is a member of South Central Los Angeles Regional Center's (SCLARC) clinical team.
+- 1. The monitoring team received information from the Clinical Nurse Manager who is a member of South Central Los Angeles Regional Center's (SCLARC) Clinical Team. - 2.
+The questions in the interview cover the following topics: routine monitoring of consumers with medical issues; medications and behavior plans; coordination of medical and mental health care for consumers; circumstances under which actions are initiated for medical or behavior issues; clinical supports to assist service coordinators; improved access to preventive health care resources; role in Risk Assessment and Mitigation Team and special incident reports (SIR).